WangHanfu/Multi-Robot-Path-Planning-with-Due-Times/README.md

 Interested readers could do the following.

-1. The used ILP solver is Gurobi.
+1. The default ILP solver is Gurobi.
 Other solvers are also possible with some minor modifications, including the MATLAB self-contained linear programming solvers.

 2. For multi-robot path planning on graph problems, Yu [2]  provides a Java realization of the reduction-based algorithms.
 In contrast, my Matlab realization is easily understood.
 I have leave some space for expansion to makespan, total travel time, maximum distance and total distance objectives.